 These Aloha bags are soo cute, easy to get into, created in fun prints, and vibrant colors, and are water-resistant.
 My collection is growing!
 I recently replaced all my old toiletry and makeup bags with these.
 They are great for keeping loose objects in one place and pack down nicely.
 Did I mention I love saving valuable packing space?

 Whether it be a hat, hairband, or scarf, I never leave home without some kind of head covering.
 Why?
 For just one simple reason, I wash my hair much less while traveling -no shame in that game.
-I have long hair, and it is just something I prefer not to waste my doing if I can help it.
+I have long hair, and it is just something I prefer not to waste my time doing if I can help it.
 Hats, scarves, and headbands are the easiest way to conceal my unwashed hair, all the while adding some pizzazz in my travel photos!

 Unless I’m heading to a wedding or a lavish party, I usually let my hair go au natural to avoid wasting valuable carry on space with bulky hair tools.
 With this compact curler, it is easy to add some movement to my auburn locks and still save space.

-Make sure to add this one to your carry on packing list.
+Make sure to add this one to your carry-on packing list.
 Nothing fancy about it, I just love this Comb and never leave home without it!

 My favorite everyday skincare products